2022 Mazda MX-30 EV: 100-mile electric car will start at $34,645

 Three-hour charging in the garage

-With a 50-kw, CCS-format DC fast-charger, the MX-30 can be brought to 80% in 36 minutes, according to Mazda.
-Charging times can be as quick as 2 hours and 50 minutes on Level 2 (240V AC), or as little as 13 hours 40 minutes on Level 1 (120V).
+With a 50-kw, CCS-format DC fast-charger, the MX-30 can be brought to 80 percent in 36 minutes, according to Mazda.
+Charging times can be as quick as 2 hours and 50 minutes on Level 2 (240V AC), or as little as 13 hours 40 minutes on Level 1 (120V)—also to 80 percent in both cases.
 Those top rates require a 30-amp charger for L2 and a 15-amp charger for L1.

 The MX-30 is the same 173 inches long as Mazda’s CX-30 crossover but with a different roofline and proportions it fits into a quite different place in the lineup—looking like a smooth fastback in the upper body while more rugged and rubber-clad down below.
 It’s a less harmonious look than the CX-30, but maybe that’s the point.